OnetapInc/chromy/README.md

 ##### .receiveMessage(func)

 receive a message from browser.

+You can communicate with a browser by using receiveMessage() and sendToChromy(). sendToChromy() is a special function to communicate with Chromy.
+When you call receiveMessage() at the first time, sendToChromy() is defined in a browser automatically.
+A listner function passed to receiveMessage() receives parameters when sendToChromy() is executed in a browser.

 ```js
 chromy.chain()